Lifestudies.org

 3. Why did Scientists in the Making Become believers in Aum?

-4. Disappointment of Science
+4. Disappointment with Science

-5. Something that Science Cannot Deal With
+5. Something that Science Cannot Address

-6. How did "New New Religions" Invite Scientists
+6. How "New New-Religions" Attract Scientists

-8. Problem of "Spirituality"
+8. The Problem of "Spirituality"

 9. A Message for You